Dominance complexes and vertex cover numbers of graphs: Introduction

 Note that the vertex cover number of $C_n$ is $\lceil n / 2 \rceil$.

-These results seem to suggest that there is a relationship between the connectivity of $D(G)$ and $\tau(G)$, and the purpose in this note is to show that a certain homotopy invariant of $D(G)$ gives a lower bound for the vertex cover number $\tau(G)$.
+These results seem to suggest that there is some relationship between the vertex cover number $\tau(G)$ of $G$ and the connectivity $\conn(D(G))$ of the dominance complex $D(G)$ of $G$.
+The goal of this note is to show that a certain homotopy invariant of $D(G)$ related to the connectivity provides a lower bound for $\tau(G)$.